vishwa-uber/Cadence-Docs/docs/05-go-client/19-workflow-replay-shadowing.md

 ## Workflow Shadower

 Workflow Replayer works well when verifying the compatibility against a small number of workflow histories.
-If there are lots of workflows in production need to be verified, dumping all histories manually clearly won't work.
-Directly fetching histories from cadence server might be a solution, but the time to replay all workflow histories might be too long for a test.
+If there are a lot of workflows in production that need to be verified, dumping all histories manually clearly won't work.
+Directly fetching histories from the Cadence server might be a solution, but the time to replay all workflow histories might be too long for a test.

 Workflow Shadower is built on top of Workflow Replayer to address this problem.
 The basic idea of shadowing is: scan workflows based on the filters you defined, fetch history for each of workflow in the scan result from Cadence server and run the replay test.
-It can be run either as a test to serve local development purpose or as a workflow in your worker to continuously replay production workflows.
+It can be run either as a test to serve local development purposes or as a workflow in your worker to continuously replay production workflows.

 ### Shadow Options

-Complete documentation on shadow options which includes default values, accepted values, etc. can be found [here](https://github.com/cadence-workflow/cadence-go-client/blob/master/internal/workflow_shadower.go#L53).
+Complete documentation on shadow options which includes default values, accepted values, etc. can be found [here](https://github.com/cadence-workflow/cadence-go-client/blob/2af19f25b056ce1039feaeabd3fb0e803d20010b/internal/workflow_shadower.go#L53).
 The following sections are just a brief description of each option.

+#### Scan Filters: Advanced Query
+- **WorkflowQuery**: Use advanced visibility query syntax for complex filtering.
+- **SamplingRate**: Sampling workflows from the scan result before executing the replay test.

-#### Scan Filters
+#### Scan Filters: Basic

-- WorkflowQuery: If you are familiar with our advanced visibility query syntax, you can specify a query directly.
-If specified, all other scan filters must be left empty.
-- WorkflowTypes: A list of workflow Type names.
+- **WorkflowTypes**: A list of workflow Type names.
-- WorkflowStatus: A list of workflow status.
+- **WorkflowStatus**: A list of workflow statuses. ([accepted values](https://github.com/cadence-workflow/cadence-go-client/blob/2af19f25b056ce1039feaeabd3fb0e803d20010b/internal/workflow_shadower.go#L72)) <br />*Note*: By default, an empty status list will only scan for "OPEN" workflows.
-- WorkflowStartTimeFilter: Min and max timestamp for workflow start time.
+- **WorkflowStartTimeFilter**: Min and max timestamp for workflow start time.
-- SamplingRate: Sampling workflows from the scan result before executing the replay test.
+- **SamplingRate**: Sampling workflows from the scan result before executing the replay test.

+> ⚠️ **Compatibility Rule:** Use either WorkflowQuery OR the basic filters (WorkflowTypes/WorkflowStatus/WorkflowStartTimeFilter).
+SamplingRate works with both approaches.

 #### Shadow Exit Condition

-- ExpirationInterval: Shadowing will exit when the specified interval has passed.
+- **ExpirationInterval**: Shadowing will exit when the specified interval has passed.
-- ShadowCount: Shadowing will exit after this number of workflow has been replayed.
-Note: replay maybe skipped due to errors like can't fetch history, history too short, etc. Skipped workflows won't be taken account into ShadowCount.
+- **ShadowCount**: Shadowing will exit after this number of workflows have been replayed.
+Note: replay may be skipped due to errors like cannot fetch history, history too short, etc. Skipped workflows won't be taken into account in ShadowCount.

 #### Shadow Mode

-- Normal: Shadowing will complete after all workflows matches WorkflowQuery (after sampling) have been replayed or when exit condition is met.
+- **Normal**: Shadowing will complete after all workflows that match WorkflowQuery (after sampling) have been replayed or when exit condition is met.
-- Continuous: A new round of shadowing will be started after all workflows matches WorkflowQuery have been replayed.
-There will be a 5 min wait period between each round, and currently this wait period is not configurable.
+- **Continuous**: A new round of shadowing will be started after all workflows that match WorkflowQuery have been replayed.
+There will be a 5-minute wait period between each round, and currently this wait period is not configurable.
 Shadowing will complete only when ExitCondition is met.
 ExitCondition must be specified when using this mode.

 #### Shadow Concurrency

-- Concurrency: workflow replay concurrency.
-If not specified, will be default to 1.
-For local shadowing, an error will be returned if a value higher than 1 is specified.
+- **Concurrency**: The default workflow replay concurrency is 1.
+Values greater than 1 only apply to a Shadowing Worker.

-### Local Shadowing Test
+### Sample Integration Test

-Local shadowing test is similar to the replay test.
-First create a workflow shadower with optional shadow and replay options, then register the workflow that need to be shadowed.
+Local shadowing with the Workflow Shadower is similar to the replay test.
+First create a workflow shadower with optional shadow and replay options, then register the workflow that needs to be shadowed.
 Finally, call the `Run` method to start the shadowing.
 The method will return if shadowing has finished or any non-deterministic error is found.

 Here's a simple example.
-The example is also available [here](https://github.com/cadence-workflow/cadence-samples/blob/master/cmd/samples/recipes/helloworld/shadow_test.go).
+The example is also available [here](https://github.com/cadence-workflow/cadence-samples/blob/6350c61d16487d3a6cf9b31e3fac6967170c71ba/cmd/samples/recipes/helloworld/shadow_test.go#L21).

 ```go
 func TestShadowWorkflow(t *testing.T) {